quartiq/miniconf/miniconf/README.md

 Use [`NodeIter`] when publishing, validating, or rendering every leaf; it yields leaves only and exposes the current indices and schema while walking.

+## Code Size

+The embedded benchmark compares `miniconf` against a handwritten serial-style router for the same settings tree and value codec.
+Treat the handwritten router as a routed get/set lower bound, not a feature-equivalent replacement: it omits schema iteration, metadata, key transcoding, generic key backends, and generated reflection.
+The benchmark reports the static schema payload separately so the routed get/set overhead and reflection data can be judged independently.

 ## Limits

 - Internal tree enums support unit, newtype, and skipped variants only.
 Enums